 U.S. Air Force adoption of a streamlined process to buy piggyback rides for government payloads on commercial spacecraft should go a long way toward accelerating the nascent hosted-payload industry, which has languished after a faltering start.
 The USAF Space and Missile Systems Center (SMC) has awarded indefinite-delivery/indefinite-quantity (IDIQ) contracts worth as much as $494.9 million each over five years to 14 companies it judges able to put military and civil payloads on commercial ...

-"Operational Hosted Payloads Clear Big Government Hurdle" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Operational Hosted Payloads Clear Big Government Hurdle" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.